pragmaticslaboratory/fasow/README.md

 other Agents that they can follow, connect or subscribe to catch up some information that the other Agents shares with his connections.

-The `Agents` being the abstraction of a user of an SNS, that had followers and following, creates connections with other Agents, like a subscription, to are be available to send and receive messages.
-Thus, way agents have states, that are determined  by some event, behavior o Action related with this communication process where they can READ a message, SHARE a message, among others...
+The `Agents` being the abstraction of a user of a SNS, can have followers and followings, creating connections with other Agents, and making like a subscription with this agents, to are be available to send and receive the messages that they publish on the Network.
+Thus, way agents have states that are determined by some event, behavior o Action related with the Word of Mouth (WOM) communication process where they can READ a message or SHARE a message, among others...
 (Read more info in ``WOM Communication Process in FASOW``)

 ```typescript
 export default abstract class Agent implements AgentConfig, IAgentCreator, Observer, Subject {